List of Formula One broadcasters: F1 Digital+

+Modernising the broadcast

 When the F1 Digital+ pay-per-view service was shut down by Ecclestone at the end of the 2002 season, due to financial failure, FOM gradually started taking over the production of the World Feed in select races where the local broadcaster could not guarantee a consistent production on international level.

 In 2004 new television overlays were introduced which closely reflected those of F1 Digital+, reintroducing elements such as the lap counter, track status indicators and rev counters.
 Team Radio was broadcast at the 2004 Chinese Grand Prix and was available at every race from the 2006 season onwards.

 The biggest innovation of pay per view was a permanent production team at every Grand Prix, establishing consistent quality over the variable nature of host broadcasters.
 The success of F1 Digital+ in this area resulted in Formula One Management gradually taking control of the World Feed in the subsequent seasons.
 From the 2007 season Formula One Management directed the TV coverage of all but three races, and for the 2008 season this number was reduced to two: the Monaco Grand Prix, produced by Télé Monte Carlo, and the Japanese Grand Prix, produced by Fuji Television.

-The World Feed produced by the local broadcaster was often criticized for focusing heavily on local drivers and teams, especially by international viewers and critics during the late 1980s and early 1990s, whilst missing key moments of the race.

-Although, to be fair, sometimes even the FOM digital feed happened to miss key live moments, like, for example, the infamous crash at the start of the 1998 Belgian Grand Prix, whilst the local broadcaster managed to broadcast the entire incident.

-This is due to the nature of the FOM TV production style, which is story-based, tending to focus on a particular situation of the race (in order to 'tell a story' to the audience), thus delaying the cut to other live situations (like yellow flags, overtakes or incidents), and in that particular occasion in Spa 1998 was focusing on the lead of the race, completely missing of the most iconic moments in the history of Formula One.
+From 2023 onwards, FOM started producing coverage of the Monaco Grand Prix, thus completing the World Feed production takeover of all F1 races started with select races in 2004.